Positively Attaining Your Goals: 5 Questions To Ask Yourself

 My past doesn't affect my ability to achieve my goals

 The next excuse I hear is "my past events don't affect me now; it happened so long ago” or “doesn't affect me now”.
 Those statements are far from the truth.
-A memory cannot be unrecorded.
+Memory cannot be unrecorded.
 The root cause or in this case the core belief can be changed or shifted to a positive belief.
 Also, the associated emotion that was not dealt with back then can be diminished and brought to closure.
 Once the core belief is shifted and closure is made with the painful emotion, the brain no longer uses that event, belief or painful emotion as a barrier to success.

 The root cause or in this case the core belief can be changed or shifted to a positive belief, therefore, changing how one believes, thinks and feels about past situations.
 Also, the associated emotion that was not dealt with back then can be diminished and brought to closure.
 Once the core beliefs are shifted and closure is attained with the associated painful emotion, the brain will no longer use events, beliefs or painful emotions as a barrier to success.